todd-dsm/mac-ops/README.md

 ## Kick-off

-Once you're all backed-up, auto-magically configure the new macOS:
+Once you're all backed-up, auto-magically configure the new macOS.

-Make sure you have your ssh keys restored from backup.

-Clone the repo down to your laptop:

-`git clone git@github.com:todd-dsm/mac-ops.git && cd mac-ops/`

-***

-## CONFIGURE THE VARIABLES

-`vi my-vars.env`

-***

 Kick off the script:

 `./bootstrap.sh TEST 2>&1 | tee ~/.config/admin/logs/mac-ops-config.out`

-*NOTE: remove the argument "TEST" when you're ready.*
+*NOTE: remove the argument `TEST` when you're ready to go live.*

 ***

 ## Post-Game

-Configure the shell

-`tools/config-shell.sh TEST`

 * Import your Terminal profile, if you have one.
 * Finish any outstanding System Preferences configurations.